fluxtech-me/frontik/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "\U0001F41B New Feature Request"
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
 title: ''
-labels: ''
+labels: new feature
-assignees: ''
+assignees: Ruben-Arushanyan
 ---

 **Is your feature request related to a problem?
 Please describe.**